v1r7u/cloud_computing_old/demo_steps_docs/09-security_configuration-management.md

     docker inspect --format='{{index .RepoDigests 0}}' python:3.9

     # run image by digest instaed of tag:
+    # NOTE: likely, at the moment the hash is different, e.g. someone pushed a new image with the same 3.9 tag
     docker run -it --rm python@sha256:f265c5096aa52bdd478d2a5ed097727f51721fda20686523ab1b3038cc7d6417
     ```